The FrontalCortex question bank can help you study for the neurology boards.

 This answer is incorrect.

-Loss of olfaction would be seen in a left lateral medullary infarct, but not in a right lateral medullary infarct, which this patient has.
+Loss of olfaction would be seen in a right lateral medullary infarct, but not in a left lateral medullary infarct, which this patient has.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4